Update

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Customs: Ivoirian customs authorities encourage the use of an ATA (Admission Temporaire/Temporary Admission) Carnet for the temporary admission of professional equipment, commercial samples, and/or goods for exhibitions and fair purposes.
+Customs: Ivoirian customs authorities encourage the use of an ATA (Admission Temporaire/Temporary Admission) Carnet.
+It is for temporary admission of professional equipment, samples, and goods for exhibitions and fairs.
 ATA Carnet Headquarters, at the U.S. Council for International Business, 1212 Avenue of the Americas, New York, NY 10036, issues and guarantees the ATA Carnet in the United States.
-For additional information, call (212) 354-4480 or e-mail ATA Carnet Headquarters.
+For additional information, call (212) 354-4480 or email ATA Carnet Headquarters.
+Business travelers can bring laptop computers into the country without difficulty.
+Traveling with desktop computers or other electronics in large numbers may cause a problem.
+It may look like you're bringing them into the country to resell.
+Travelers should show a business reason for such equipment.
+They can use an ATA or submit a letter to the Director General of Customs to ask for temporary admission.

 If traveling to another West African Economic and Monetary Union (WAEMU) country, expatriate residents leaving Côte d’Ivoire must declare the amount of currency being taken out of the country.
-Residents traveling to countries that use the CFA Franc currency, but are not WAEMU members, are prohibited from taking CFA Francs out of Côte d’Ivoire, and are authorized to carry up to the equivalent of 2,000,000 CFA Francs (approximately 4,000 USD) in any other currency.
-You can take funds in excess of that amount out of the country in the form of travelers or bank checks.
+Residents visiting CFA Franc countries, but not WAEMU members, cannot take CFA Francs out of Côte d’Ivoire.
+They can carry up to 2,000,000 CFA Francs (about 4,000 USD) in other currencies.
+You can take funds more than that amount out of the country in the form of travelers or bank checks.

-For further information on customs regulations, travelers may consult the Ivoirian Customs Agency’s website.
+For more on customs rules, travelers can check the Ivoirian Customs Agency’s website.

-Corruption: Government corruption remains a serious problem in Côte d’Ivoire, and has an impact on judicial proceedings, contract awards, customs, and tax issues.
-Uniformed security forces (police, military, and gendarmes) routinely stop vehicles for traffic violations and security checks.
+Corruption is a serious problem in Côte d’Ivoire.
+It affects judicial proceedings, contract awards, customs, and taxes.
+Police, military, and gendarmes routinely stop cars for traffic violations and security checks.
 If you are stopped, politely present your identification.
 Police and security officials rarely speak English.
-If you are stopped at one of these checkpoints and asked to pay a bribe, politely refuse and present your photocopy of your U.S. passport, visa, and entry stamp.
+If you are stopped at one of these checkpoints and asked to pay a bribe, refuse politely.
+Then, present your photocopy of your U.S. passport, visa, and entry stamp.

 Faith-Based Travelers: See the following webpages for details:

-LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Côte d’Ivoire.
-The only mention of same-sex sexual activity in the laws is as a form of public indecency that carries a penalty of up to two years’ imprisonment, the same prescribed for heterosexual acts performed in Côte d’Ivoire that contravene the law.
-Antidiscrimination laws exist, but they do not address discrimination based on sexual orientation or gender identity.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTQI+ events in Côte d’Ivoire.
+However, same-sex marriage is not recognized under local law.
+The laws only mention same-sex sexual activity as a form of public indecency.
+It carries a penalty of up to two years in prison, the same as for illegal heterosexual acts.
+Antidiscrimination laws exist.
+But, they do not cover discrimination based on sexual orientation or gender identity.

-Travelers with Disabilities: The law in Côte d’Ivoire prohibits discrimination against persons with physical and mental disabilities; however, the law is not effectively enforced.
+Travelers with Disabilities: The law in Côte d’Ivoire bans discrimination against people with physical and mental disabilities.
+But, it is not well enforced.
 Social acceptance of persons with disabilities in public is not as prevalent as in the United States.
-According to the 2019 Human Rights Report, persons with disabilities reportedly encountered serious discrimination in employment and education.
+According to the 2019 Human Rights Report, people with disabilities reportedly faced discrimination.
+This discrimination happened in employment and education.
 Prisons and detention centers provided no accommodations for persons with disabilities.
 Expect accessibility to be limited in public transportation, lodging, communication/information, and general infrastructure in Abidjan and throughout the country.

-• The availability of rental, repair, and replacement parts for aids/equipment/devices, and service providers, such as sign language interpreters or personal assistants, is limited.
+• Rental, repair, and replacement parts for aids/equipment/devices are scarce.
+The same is true for service providers, such as sign language interpreters and personal assistants.
 Contact the U.S. Embassy in Côte d’Ivoire to receive a list of providers.

 Students: See our Students Abroad page and FBI travel tips.